c100k/libmodulor/README.md

 To get started, we recommend reading the [📖 Introduction](./docs/Introduction.md) first.
 It will give you an overview of what `libmodulor` is and how it works.

-Then, you can follow the [🚀 Tutorial](./docs/Tutorial.md) that will show you all the main notions by building something with `libmodulor`.
+Then, you can follow the [🚀 Tutorial](./docs/Tutorial.md) that will show you all the main notions by building something real.

+Finally, for more advanced usages, go to the [📜 Guides](./docs/Guides.md).

 ## 👨‍💻 Contribute